Alfresco/alfresco-identity-service/docs/config/ping-federate-example.md

 ```
 4. Save the file giving it a name that ends with **.cert**, in this example we will use **certificate.cert**.

-### Identity Service Configuration
+### Keycloak Configuration
-1. Sign in to the administrator panel of the Identity Service using the following URL: `https://$ELBADDRESS/auth/admin`.
+1. Sign in to the administrator panel of Keycloak using the following URL: `https://$ELBADDRESS/auth/admin`.
 2. Select the correct realm to configure PingFederate against.
    **Note:** If using the default deployment options, the realm will be called `Alfresco`.
 3. In the **Settings** of `alfresco` client (if using the default deployment options) save the following configuration:<br />